 By Megan Marshall

 A Pulitzer Prize finalist, this is a spectacular intellectual biography and a beast of a book.
-The result of 20 years of painstaking research, the Peabody Sisters is the story of three sisters who lived in mid-1800s New England.
+The result of 20 years of painstaking research, the Peabody Sisters is the story of three sisters who lived in the mid-1800s New England.
 All three brilliant women influenced major philosophical and literary male influencers of the time (i.e. Ralph Waldo Emerson, Nathanial Hawthorne, and Horace Mann, among others).
 Elizabeth, Mary, and Sophia are inspiring, beguiling, and profound, and it could be argued that all three would be at the top of their fields if they lived today.
-An incredible story of dreams, talent, and ambition while navigating social conditions that disempowered women and the ever-present reality of 19th century illness.
+An incredible story of dreams, talent, and ambition while navigating social conditions that disempowered women and the ever-present reality of 19th-century illness.
 This book is for you if you want a true ‘Little Women’ story that doesn’t shy away from the harsher realities of being a woman during this era of American history.

 By Jetsunma (Ani) Tenzin Palmo

 This book is a compilation of lectures by Jetsunma (Ani) Tenzin Palmo.
 She remains my favorite communicator and teacher of Buddhism.
 Her stories are funny, enlightening, and accessible to non-Buddhists and Buddhists alike.
 Her insights into Buddhadharma are sharp and illuminating.
 She is someone who can bridge cultural divides, and despite being a participant within traditional Buddhist frameworks, she seems to excel in shaking up fundamentalist attitudes.
 Meeting her in India at her nunnery remains one of the most meaningful experiences of my life.